JustinKim98/DoomAgent/README.md

     ```

 3. __Launch the application__
-    * Launch the application using from the project root directory
+    * Launch the application using the command below from the project root directory
         (You may need root permission for keyboard input to work)
 ```
 python src/application.py
 ```

 4. __Choose the map (defend the center, corridor, deathmatch, one vs one)__
-    * Choose Defend the for watching the agent play defend-the-center map
+    * Choose Defend the Center for watching the agent play defend-the-center map
     * Choose Corridor for watching the agent play corridor map
     * Choose Deathmatch for watching the agent play deathmatch map
     * Choose Multi for playing with the agent in multiplayer map